KMint1819/cuda-diffusion/README.md

 1. Implement the cuda operations in an AttentionBlock
     1. Conv1D
     1. QKV
+1. ~Plug our attentionblock implementation into the ControlNet model and load weights successfully~
+    1. Provide options to switch between the original and our implementation
 1. Profiling
     1. Original AttentionBlock
     1. Our implementation